Can I use glycolic acid for skin lightening and hyperpigmentation?

-If you have a darker skin tone, you may be wondering if glycolic acid is safe for you.
+If you are a woman of color, you may worry the chemicals might further darken or damage your complexion.
 The potentially irritating nature of glycolic acid makes it not the best choice for those with sensitive skin, but there are ways to use it safely for skin lightening and address hyperpigmentation.

 More from Glowing Gorgeous: Find out here the Best Silicone-Free Moisturizers And Why Do You Care